Importing organic products

 The following conditions apply:

-• You import products from a recognised third country.
+You import products from a recognised third country.
 The certification requirements for organic products in these countries are equivalent to those in the EU.
-For a list of these countries, consult Annex III of the European Regulation on imports of organic products from third countries.
+You can find a list of in Annex I of Implementing Regulation (EU) 2021/2325.
+These are 11 countries including Australia, Canada, India, Turnesia and the United States.

-• You import products from a non-recognised third country.
-In this case, the products have to be certified by a recognised control body.
+You import products from a non-recognised third country.
+In this case, the products have to be certified by a recognised control from Annex II of Implementing Regulation (EU) 2021/2325.

-The European Commission also provides information on improting organic products from third countries.
+The European Commission also provides information on improting organic from third countries.